-I have also considered Creation's arguments in its response on our jurisdiction over the complaint about an unfair relationship under s.140A.
+I have also considered our jurisdiction over the complaint about an unfair relationship under s.140A.
 I am satisfied this aspect of the complaint was brought in time so that the Financial Ombudsman has jurisdiction.

-Mr U is able to make a complaint about an unfair relationship between himself and Creation per s.140A.
+Mr P is able to make a complaint about an unfair relationship between himself and Creation per s.140A.
 The event complained of for the purposes of DISP 2.8.2R(2)(a) is Creation's participation, for so long as the credit relationship continued, in an allegedly unfair relationship with him.
 This accords with the court's approach to assessing unfair relationships - the assessment is performed as at the date when the credit relationship ended: Smith v Royal Bank of Scotland plc [2023] UKSC 34.